marie-caro/Simple-Makefile-Generator/README.md

 source ~/.bashrc
 ```

--> Now whenever you type "makefile" in your terminal, the script is going to be executed
+-> Now, whenever you type "makefile" in your terminal, the script is going to be executed

 # Description
 Bash script that creates a simple Makefile with the following rules: